Op-Ed: Sanders Lacks Proper Qualifications

 Aside from political parties, there is one more major group that has been antagonizing socialism: the media, especially in recent history.
 News organizations such as Fox, CNN, MSNBC and The Washington Post have been hostile toward the idea of socialism.

 The Washington Post, especially, has published articles that come across as incredibly anti-socialist.
-I believe this is because the publication—and many other news outlets —are owned by the elite.
-In fact, The Washington Post is owned by the richest man in the world, Jeff Bezos, who espouses opinions that favor elites.
+I believe this is because the publication—and many other news outlets —are owned by the rich.
+In fact, The Washington Post is owned by the richest man in the world, Jeff Bezos, who espouses opinions that favor the rich.

 Socialism has been treated as radical in U.S. politics for decades when, in reality, it just stands for equality.
 If that is a radical change from the status quo—which may scare some people— maybe our status quo is far too unjust.